quantiaconsulting/amplicon_metagenomics/Bee_microbiome/readme.md

 ## Now your go!

 Use the diversity calculations and taxonomic plots to answer questions about your data.
+Here are just some suggestions, but also use your own!
+You can analyse using qiime, phyloseq, deseq2, or any other R packages that you'd like to practice!

 *Choose either gut, brood, or Bee-Bread (collected pollen)*

 - Is there a significant difference in alpha diversity between Pristine and Agricultural environments?
 - Is there a difference in community structure using unifrac distance?
 Is it significant?
-- Are there any significantly associated ASVs? (using ANCOM to test)
+- Are there any significantly associated ASVs?
 - What effect are the samples labelled "problem" causing?
 Should they be removed?